AnarchistHoneybun/mpw/src/index.md

 Hi, I'm Raj.
 I'm a junior at uni, pursuing a bachelor's in computer science and engineering.
 This is my 23rd personal website, and I have yet to write a semi decent blog post.
+In my time off from work I like to read books, watch movies, and worry about pending work.

 ## Experience